awslabs/graphstorm/examples/temporal_graph_learning/README.md

 ## How to run this example

-The following commands assume the user is in the directory `graphstorm/examples/temporal_graph_learning/`.
+The following commands run within the GraphStorm docker environment, and assume the user is in the directory `graphstorm/examples/temporal_graph_learning/`.

 **Step 1: Prepare the MAG dataset for using the GraphStorm.**